; ;

 5. Get an interested party to learn something.

-They increase your conversion rates.
-Landing pages promote a single objective that matches the intent of the ad (or email or social post) that your visitors clicked on.
-A lot of brands and businesses drop people off on their website’s homepage instead of a specific landing page—but that’s like the difference between driving someone to a general neighborhood (and making them find the right address) and Ubering them right to someone’s front door.
+A lot of brands and businesses lead people to their website’s homepage instead of a specific landing page—but that’s like the difference between driving someone to a general neighborhood (and making them find the right address) and Ubering them right to someone’s front door.
 It’s a lot easier on your rider (er, online visitor) to get them right where you want them rather than asking them to navigate around themselves.

-To create landing pages that get you the results you want, include these five important elements:
+To get you the results you want, include these five important landing page design elements:

 This should tell the user what the page is about in a concise but compelling way.
 It’s also a good idea to complement the text that brought the user to that particular page so there’s a seamless flow and familiarity.